bc250-collective/amd_smu_reverse_engineering/README.md

 There are multiple more queues which also implement PPSMC_MSG_TestMessage / PPSMC_MSG_GetSmuVersion so they are probably also valid (cpu control?)

-To check if your results are correct go to PPSMC_MSG_TestMessage (the message with id 1) The dissasembly should look like this (with generic function names)
+To check if your results are correct go to PPSMC_MSG_TestMessage (the message with id 1) The disassembly should look like this (with generic function names)

 <pre>
 void PPSMC_MSG_TestMessage(undefined4 param_1)